knifecake/steady-queue/README.md

   - Class methods in Rails models generally become model manager methods under Django.
 Similarly, Active Record scopes are translated as queryset methods.
 - ActiveJobs (the interface for background tasks in Ruby on Rails) are called tasks.
-  - Since Robust Queue follows [DEP 0014][DEP0014] for its public API, tasks are decorated functions instead of classes.
+  - Since Steady Queue follows [DEP 0014][DEP0014] for its public API, tasks are decorated functions instead of classes.
   - Some features of ActiveJob, like dynamically setting queue names, priorities, concurrency keys, retry policies or exceptions to be caught are